jwhuang42/ansible-script/hadoop/deploy_handbook.md

    - Check the generated public key: `cat ~/.ssh/<keyname>.pub`
-   - On each ansible controlled machine (i.e. also called ansible host), run the following command, replace the `<pub_key_string>` with real key:(Note: you can use [ssh-copy-id](https://www.digitalocean.com/community/tutorials/ssh-essentials-working-with-ssh-servers-clients-and-keys#copying-your-public-ssh-key-to-a-server-with-ssh-copy-id) instead if you have password access to other VMs)
+   - On each ansible controlled machine (i.e. also called ansible host), run the following command, replace the `<pub_key_string>` with real key:
+     **Note**: you can
+     use [ssh-copy-id](https://www.digitalocean.com/community/tutorials/ssh-essentials-working-with-ssh-servers-clients-and-keys#copying-your-public-ssh-key-to-a-server-with-ssh-copy-id)
+     instead if you have password access to other VMs.
+     This guide assume you already have root access, and the public key is copied to the root directory of each controlled machine.
+     Configure your accessibility first if needed.
      ```
      cat <<EOF >> ~/.ssh/authorized_keys
      <pub_key_string>